 The doubts are normal — "How will I lift the baby?
 Change a diaper?
 Keep a toddler safe?"
 Every one of these has answers that thousands of parents with SCI have worked out.
 Kids are also remarkably adaptive: they learn early to climb onto a lap, to come when called, and to see their parent's wheelchair as completely ordinary.
 The capability that matters most in parenting — love, attention, patience, presence — has nothing to do with walking.

-If you're wondering about the fertility and pregnancy side of starting a family, our sexual health guide covers it in detail — and the short version is that biological parenthood is possible for most men and women with SCI.
+For the fertility and pregnancy side of starting a family, our sexual health guide covers it in detail — and the short version is that biological parenthood is possible for most men and women with SCI.

 Adaptive Baby-Care Equipment